Premier League hits and misses: Slick Man City will be worrying Chelsea and Liverpool

 Zaha's red mist harms Palace

 Wilfried Zaha plays on the edge.
 It is one of the qualities that makes him one of the Premier League's most dangerous players.
-But events at the Tottenham Hotspur Stadium were a reminder that there is a fine line between competitive edge and loss of control.
+But events at the Tottenham Hotspur Stadium were a reminder that it sometimes leads him to lose control.

 Palace needed Zaha to step up after the Covid outbreak which sent manager Patrick Vieira and a string of players into isolation.
 Instead, he lost his cool, lashing out at Davinson Sanchez to earn a second yellow card and leave Palace, already depleted, with no hope of taking anything from the game.

 Zaha had been struggling up until then, his frustration evident not just in the foul on Sanchez for his first booking but his reaction to losing possession.
-At the time of his dismissal, he had done that nearly twice as many times (10) as anyone else on the pitch.
+At the time of his dismissal in the latter stages of the first half, he had done that nearly twice as many times (10) as anyone else on the pitch.

 The 29-year-old remains Palace's most important player and Vieira will not want him to lose his combustible side entirely, but his petulance against Spurs was the opposite of helpful.
 Palace will now be without him for Tuesday's crucial meeting with Norwich as they attempt to arrest a poor run of form.